 In 2018/19, 22% of our students across the grades indicated they were a victim of bullying.

 In 2015/16, 19% of our students across the grades indicated they were a victim of bullying.

 In 2018/19, 62% of our students across the grades felt safe at school/going to/from school

 In 2015/16, 65% of our students across the grades felt safe at school/going to/from school

 School Bullying Prevention SMART Goal

-IF we continue to provide a school environment that incorporates the areas of inclusion, inquiry and innovation (3 Is) for all members of the school community to maximize student learning, and that promotes mental well-being using the foundations of a healthy school, which includes a focus on physical activity, THEN we will increase the number of students who feel safe at school to 95% (as measured in the spring on an independent school survey,
+IF we continue to provide a school environment that incorporates the areas of Inclusion, & innovation (2 Is) for all members of the school community to maximize student learning, and that promotes mental and physical well-being using the foundations of a healthy school, which includes a focus on physical activity, THEN we will increase the number of students who feel safe at school to (as measured in the spring on an independent school survey,

 Bullying Prevention and Awareness Strategies/Curricular Connections/Activities